zabojad/haxe-react-native-stack/docs/haxe_react.md

 ---
 # Haxe and React

-*This part of the documentation assumes you are already familiar with React and the JSX syntax.
-If not, please take some time to learn about it on the [documentation of React](https://reactjs.org/).*
+*This part of the documentation assumes that you are already familiar with React and the JSX syntax.
+If not, please take some time to learn about it on the [official React documentation](https://reactjs.org/).*

-To use react with Haxe, we need two things:
+To use React with Haxe, we need two things:
-- Haxe externs (type definitions) to manipulate the React Component API in type safe way and to render our components.
+- Haxe externs (type definitions) to manipulate the React Component API in a type safe way and to render our components.
 - Ideally, some way to use the JSX syntax.
 JSX syntax is not javascript and requires a babel plugin to be converted to javascript.

 All of this is implemented in the [haxe-react](https://github.com/massiveinteractive/haxe-react) library, which is central to the Haxe part of our stack.